tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How to sound smart talking about EG** "The current EG roster is the largest waste of potential in the history of dota."

 **What would satisfaction look like?** It's not even about the Aegis, it's about the storylines.
-EG vs Optic would be the highest stakes Sumail-ppd showdown to date.
+EG vs OpTic would be the highest stakes Sumail-ppd showdown to date.
 EG vs OG could either be 7Mad's Austerlitz or Waterloo.
 And of course, EG vs VGJ.Storm=Hassanbowl.

 Anything short of a scorched earth loser's bracket run in which EG personally executes every last punk would just be a missed opportunity for *The DPC* season 1 finale.